Merchant ships are the lifeblood of the global economy. They move an immense number of goods that feed billions of people around the world.

 Some tankers are capable of carrying different grades of petroleum products and a few classes of chemicals.

-We call these types of merchant ships as oil/ chemical tankers.
+We call these types of merchant ships oil/ chemical tankers.
 Various authorities certify their tank cleaning and cargo handling equipment to handle carrying oil and chemicals.

-Ships like this are at advantage as they are able to shift between cargoes depending on the market demand.
+Ships like this are at an advantage as they are able to shift between cargoes depending on the market demand.

 15. Gas Tankers

 Certain gaseous chemicals remain in liquefied form when pressurized or reduced to an extremely low temperature.